salesfire/magento1/README.md

 You can setup a test magento using the following script:

+If you want to use sample data, this must be added prior to running the install-magento command.
+(It's temperamental.)

 ```
 docker-compose up -d
+docker exec -ti <magento web container> install-sampledata
 docker exec -ti <magento web container> install-magento
 ```

-If you want to use sample data, this must be added prior to running the install-magento command.

 Admin login details: